 Support, Tuition, Fees

 A separate application for financial assistance is not required when applying to the PNB Graduate Program, as all applicants are automatically considered for financial support within the Department.
 All graduate students are supported by stipends from a combinations of external scholarships, departmental scholarships, research grants, training grants, and teaching assistantships.
-The minimum stipend for 2018-2019 is $22,226.
+The minimum stipend for 2019-2020 is $23,226 (see below for breakdown).
 Hamilton is affordable for students and thus the stipend affords a comfortable lifestyle.

 This 2018-2019 payment information document was written to help new students understand MacIDs, student accounts, payments, tuition, deadlines, and using Mosaic (with screen shots!).